 At the age of sixteen, I tried to leave this honour system behind.
 I went to a women’s refuge.
 This left me feeling isolated, as I was in an unfamiliar city and, unlike my sighted counterparts, I was not able to go out and explore the new surroundings.
 I was told by the council that that it would take at least six weeks to organise a support package to meet my needs.
 I could see no way out of the loneliness and isolation.
-Due to the anxiety which resulted from my situation, I ended up in hospital.
-At the same time, I was under a great deal of emotional pressure from my family to return home.
+I was under a great deal of emotional pressure from my family to return home.
 By that point, I thought that it couldn’t make me feel any worse.

 My family said that they would change, that things would get better when I returned.
 But when I got home, I was told that it was me who had to change, that all the problems were with me.
 The abuse continued, and I made a second attempt to leave in 2011 and stayed with a family member.
 However, due to emotional blackmail and a lack of support, I returned home once more, feeling worthless and like a failure.
 By this point, I believed their claims about how my disability put me at a disadvantage and that I would be under their control for the rest of my life.
 I now realise that had statutory support been in place when I fled the abuse, I would not have returned.